 What are the 4 C’s?

-To be attractive to employers, you should possess the 4 C’s: creativity, communication, collaboration, and critical thinking.
+To be attractive, you should possess the 4 C’s: creativity, communication, collaboration, and critical thinking.
 These qualities are essential for success in today’s job market.

 How can I spice it up?